-The didactic program is organized and directed by Dr. Dubin.
-All residents assigned to AMC and VAMC meet every Friday afternoon from 12:30-4:00.
-On the 1st.
-2nd and 4th Fridays residents are asked to discuss topics based on readings assigned by Dr. Forrest from the textbooks indicated below.
-On the 3rd Friday of each month there is Journal Club.
-It is mandatory that all residents attend this series.
-The teaching session is organized as follows:
+The didactic program is organized and directed by the Chief Residents.
+All residents assigned to AMC and VA meet every Wednesday afternoon from 1:00-4:00.
+It is mandatory that all residents attend and it is protected time.
+The didactic program is organized as follows:

-At AMC the attending physicians meet regularly with the residents to discuss patients seen on consults, and X-ray rounds are held weekly.
+The attending physicians meet regularly with the residents to discuss patients and pertinent clinical topics.
 All clinical activities of the residents are supervised by the faculty.
 Daily rounds are expected to be interactive and instructive.

 All PGY 1 Residents are required to complete the following modules from the Introduction to the Practice of Medicine (IPM) program, an online educational series sponsored by the American Medical Association designed to help you develop the competencies required by the ACGME :

 In addition, during the PGY 2-4 years, all residents must complete:

 - Medical Record documentation (part 1 and 2)

 - Patient safety – identifying medical errors; national patient safety goals